csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

   - BASE Layers [Lewis et al. (2021)](https://proceedings.mlr.press/v139/lewis21a.html) - find an alternative approach to routing by formulating it as a linear assignment problem
   - Hash layers [Roller et al. (2021)](https://arxiv.org/abs/2106.04426) use a fixed hash as the gating function
 - [routing notes](https://www.sscardapane.it/assets/files/nnds2022/Lecture_8_Dynamic_NNs.pdf) - make hard decision but still want to learn probabilities
-  - straight-through estimator (STE) - take the argmax during the forward pass, while considering the orig- inal probabilities in the backward pass
+  - straight-through estimator (STE) - take the argmax during the forward pass, while considering the original probabilities in the backward pass
     - highly biased

   - gumbel-softmax- allows for better sampling